New Year’s Resolutions Are Not Just For Having More Orgies Y’know

-Because it’s almost time to make your New Year’s resolutions, as it’s Christmas in July.
-At least for the purposes of this post.
+Because it’s almost time to make your New Year’s resolutions, because according to some businesses, it’s Christmas in July.

 Clearly, whoever thought up this idea of Christmas at this time of year had gotten into the figgy pudding big time.
 What a terrible idea it is.
-Not getting into the rum soaked figgy pudding; that’s a brilliant idea.
+Not the getting into the rum soaked figgy pudding.
+That’s a brilliant idea.

 Even though New Year resolutions have been around for thousands of years and all over the world, each country made vows according to their culture.

-Once the builders realized the toilet paper was going to get wet, they just gave one of their charming Italian shrugs, and went to the Coliseum where they had season tickets to the Christians versus the Lions.
+Once the builders realized the toilet paper was going to get wet, they just gave one of their charming Italian shrugs and then went to the Coliseum where they had season tickets to the Christians versus the Lions.